V-Sekai/manuals/71 Decisions/71.13 Proposed 13/20220206-logging-notifications-from-discord.md

 ## Positive Consequences <!-- optional -->

-- Logs can be created for notificiations.
+- Logs can be created for notifications.

 ## Negative Consequences <!-- optional -->